jumpnow/jumpnowtek-site/_drafts/BeagleBone-kernel-development.md

 Kernel recipes are here `meta-bbb/recipes-kernel/linux/`

-Currently there is only one recipe `linux-stable_4.0.bb`
+The default kernel recipe is `linux-stable_4.1.bb`

-Kernel patches and config file are searched for under `meta-bbb/recipes-kernel/linux/linux-stable-4.0/` because of this line in the kernel recipe
+Kernel patches and config file are searched for under `meta-bbb/recipes-kernel/linux/linux-stable-4.1/` because of this line in the kernel recipe

-    FILESEXTRAPATHS_prepend := "${THISDIR}/linux-stable-4.0:"
+    FILESEXTRAPATHS_prepend := "${THISDIR}/linux-stable-4.1:"

-The kernel config file is `meta-bbb/recipes-kernel/linux/linux-stable-4.0/beaglebone/defconfig`.
+The kernel config file is `meta-bbb/recipes-kernel/linux/linux-stable-4.1/beaglebone/defconfig`.

 If you had multiple *linux-stable* recipes, maybe *linux-stable_4.0.bb* and *linux-stable_4.1.bb* then the highest revision number, 4.1 in this case, would be used.
 To specify an earlier version, you could use a line like this in `build/conf/local.conf`

     PREFERRED\_VERSION\_linux-stable = "4.0"

-When Yocto builds the *linux-stable-4.0* kernel, it does so under this directory
+When Yocto builds the *linux-stable-4.1* kernel, it does so under this directory

-    <TMPDIR>/work/beaglebone-poky-linux-gnueabi/linux-stable/4.0-r1
+    <TMPDIR>/work/beaglebone-poky-linux-gnueabi/linux-stable/4.1-r1

 The *r1* revision comes from this line in the kernel recipe